-I wasn’t fat per se, never even have been, but I loved sugar.
+I wasn’t fat per se but I loved sugar.

 After two years and a half, I had come out of the therapy stronger and had almost fixed all of my problems except for this damn anxiety and looming depression.

-That’s how I immersed myself into the nutrition world (why do you think I talk about vegans so much), discovered, and tried out several diets until I adopted a carnivore way of eating.
+I immersed myself in the nutrition world, discovered, and tried out several diets until I adopted a carnivore way of eating.

 It has legit, changed my life.

 Hereafter, I briefly introduce several types of diet, from the least healthy, to the healthiest.